- As we now know what the new OS will have to offer, it's time to have a thorough discussion about how Windows 11 compares to Windows 10.

-- The most important aspect of the Windows 11 update is the completely revamped user interface.
+- The most interesting aspect of the Windows 11 OS is the completely revamped user interface, looking better than ever.

 Windows 10 has been a massive success for Microsoft, and the company is constantly improving its operating system with new features and bug fixes.

 What is Windows 11, and how will it compare to Windows 10?
 In this guide, we’re going to cover everything that we know about the Windows 11 update see how it compares to Windows 10.